**I’ve updated this recipe, but also kept the original so you’ll find two recipes at the bottom of this post**

 I love pico de gallo with the fresh chopped tomatoes but one of my favorite salsas was inspired by The Pioneer Woman’s restaurant-style salsa.
 There’s not really a better term to describe the salsa than restaurant-style because it’s just like the kind you would get at your local Mexican restaurant.
 There are a few changes I made to her recipe to make it more to my liking but it is my absolute favorite salsa to eat.
-It’s super easy and quick to make and this recipe makes a large batch, perfect for a Fourth of July party or any other party for that matter.

 I like to start the salsa by pulsing some of the large ingredients first, this way they can get to the perfect size without totally pulverizing the rest of the ingredients.